 The intra-frequency target NR cell shall be considered detectable if each relevant SSB can satisfy that:

-- SS-RSRP related side conditions given in clause 10.1.2 and 10.1.3 of TS 38.133 [6] are fulfilled for a corresponding NR Band for FR1 and FR2, respectively, and

-- the conditions of SSB_RP and SSB Ês/Iot according to Annex B.2.3 of 38.133 [6] for a corresponding NR Band are fulfilled.
+- the conditions of SSB_RP and SSB Ês/Iot according to Annex H.1.1.1 for a corresponding IAB-MT class and IAB type are fulfilled.

 The inter-frequency target NR cell shall be considered detectable when for each relevant SSB:

-- SS-RSRP related side conditions given in clause 10.1.4 and 10.1.5 of 38.133 [6] are fulfilled for a corresponding NR Band for FR1 and FR2, respectively, and

-- the conditions of SSB_RP and SSB Ês/Iot according to Annex B.2.2 of 38.133 [6] for a corresponding NR Band are fulfilled.
+- the conditions of SSB_RP and SSB Ês/Iot according to Annex H.1.1.2 for a corresponding IAB-MT class and IAB type are fulfilled.

 Tidentify_intra_NR: It is the time to identify the target intra-frequency NR cell and it depends on whether the target NR cell is known cell or unknown cell and on the frequency range (FR) of the target NR cell.
 If the IAB-MT is not configured with intra-frequency NR carrier for RRC re-establishment then Tidentify_intra_NR=0; otherwise Tidentify_intra_NR shall not exceed the values defined in Table 12.1.1.1.2.1-1.